johnwight/Cross-platform-Targeting-with-Adobe-Audience-Manager/README.md

 }
 ```

-To use the script:

-Execute the following commands to deploy the webhook.js and create a web action.
+To deploy the webhook.js and create a web action, enter the following commands:

 ```
 wsk action create aam webhook.js